 Some individuals will not accept that cats have evolved to be able to recognize names that humans give them.
-But Atsuko Saito alongside with other researchers from Japan, have proven in their study that cats can actually recognize names and voices, but only choose not to display excessive emotion.
+But Atsuko Saito alongside other researchers from Japan, have proven in their study that cats can actually recognize names and voices, but only choose not to display excessive emotion.

 In the wild, predators prey more on those that move excessively as a response to stimuli and those that effortlessly portray if they are ill or hurt.
 It is for this reason that cats are not too responsive.
 So, it would require a lot of training for your cat to respond actively when you call their name.
 But at least we are aware it is possible.

 Now that we have cleared this up, let us take a look at a few things to put into consideration when choosing a name for your cat.

 Things to consider when choosing your cat name

 The following are some things to consider when you are choosing a cat name: